Small-loss bounds for online learning with partial information: Introduction

-Biased estimators have been used prior to our work for achieving better regret guarantees.
-The freezing technique of \cite{Allenberg2006} can be thought of as the first use of biased estimators.
-Their \emph{GREEN} algorithm uses freezing in the context of the multiplicative weights algorithm for the case of pure bandits.
-Freezing keeps the range of estimated losses bounded and when used with the multiplicative weights algorithm, also keeps the cumulative estimated losses very close, which ensures that one does not lose much in the application of the full information algorithm.
+Biased estimators have been used prior to our work for achieving better regret guarantees and have been used, for example, for high-probability guarantees in EXP3.P \cite{AuerCeFrSc03}.
+The freezing technique of \cite{Allenberg2006} can be thought of as the first use of biased estimators towards small-loss guarantees.
+Their \emph{GREEN} algorithm uses freezing in the context of the exponential weights algorithm for the case of multi-armed bandits.
+Freezing keeps the range of estimated losses bounded and when used with the exponential weights algorithm, also keeps the cumulative estimated losses very close, which ensures that one does not lose much in the application of the full information algorithm.
 Using these facts Allenberg et al. \cite{Allenberg2006} achieved small-loss guarantees for pseudo-regret in the classical multi-armed bandit setting.
 An approach very close to freezing is the \emph{implicit exploration} of Koc\'ak et al. \cite{Kock2014EfficientLB} that adds a term in the denominator of the estimator making the estimator biased, even for the selected arms.
 The\emph{FPL-TrIX} algorithm of Neu \cite{Neu15_semibandits} is based on the Follow the Perturbed Leader algorithm using implicit exploration together with truncating the perturbations to guarantee that the estimated losses of all actions are close to each other and the \emph{geometric resampling} technique of Neu and Bart\'ok \cite{NeuB13} to obtain these estimated losses.
 His analysis provides small-loss regret bounds for pseudo-regret, but does not extend to high-probability guarantees.
-The \emph{EXP3-IX} algorithm of Koc\'ak et al. \cite{Kock2014EfficientLB} combines implicit exploration with multiplicative weights to obtain, via the analysis of Neu \cite{Neu2015_implicit}, high-probability uniform bounds.
-Focusing on uniform regret bounds, exploration and truncation were presented as strictly superior to freezing.
+The \emph{EXP3-IX} algorithm of Koc\'ak et al. \cite{Kock2014EfficientLB} combines implicit exploration with exponential weights to obtain, via the analysis of Neu \cite{Neu2015_implicit}, high-probability uniform bounds.
+Focusing on uniform regret bounds, implicit exploration and truncation were presented as strictly superior to freezing.
 In this paper, we show an important benefit of the freezing technique: it can be extended to handle feedback graphs (via our dual-thresholding).
-We also combine freezing with multiplicative weights to develop an algorithm we term \emph{GREEN-IX} which achieves optimal high-probability small-loss $\widetilde{\bigO}(\sqrt{d L^{\star}})$ for the pure bandit setting.
-Finally, combining freezing with the truncation idea, we obtain the corresponding result for semi-bandits; in contrast, the geometric resampling analysis does not seem to extend to high probability since it does not provide a handle on the variance of the estimated loss.
+We also combine freezing with exponential weights to develop an algorithm we term \emph{GREEN-IX} which achieves optimal high-probability small-loss $\widetilde{\bigO}(\sqrt{d L^{\star}})$ for the multi-armed bandit setting.
+Finally, combining freezing with the truncation idea, we obtain the corresponding result for semi-bandits; in contrast, it is unclear whether the geometric resampling analysis suffices to provide such a handle on the variance of the estimated loss.